invercity/after-uber-app/README.md

 **NOTE** Make sure, that you application setup for authorization redirect URL: http://localhost:3000/api/callback (or port that you selected)

-`google` - Google Maps API key (used for geolocation) `discount` - Uber Discount (20% by default)
+`google` - Google Maps API key (used for geolocation)

+`discount` - Uber Discount (20% by default)

 `app.port` - Port, where application will be launched

 ## Run

-To run application, just fire
+To run application, just execute

 `npm start`